-- 1. Pure HSA (1.5 $\mu$ g, Cy5 labeled), Mr 65 000
+- HSA, Mr 65 000

-- 2. Flowthrough (diluted 1:30)

-- 3. First wash (diluted 1:10)

-- 4. Third wash 5.
-Fifth wash

-- 6. First elution

-- 7. Second elution
+Lanes 1.
+Flowthrough (diluted 1:30) 2.
+First wash (diluted 1:10) 3.
+Third wash 4.
+Fifth wash 5.
+First elution 6.
+Second elution 7.
+Third elution 8.
+Pure HSA (1.5 μg, Cy3 labeled)

-Fig 6.
-Enrichment of CyDye labeled (CyDye DIGE Fluor minimal dye) HSA from E. coli cell lysate using the classic protocol for Protein G HP SpinTrap.
+Fig 7.
+Enrichment of CyDye labeled (CyDye DIGE Fluor minimal dye) HSA from E. coli lysate using the classic protocol with Protein A HP SpinTrap.
 Fractions were collected from every step of the enrichment process and analyzed by SDS-PAGE (wash steps 2 and 4 have been omitted from the gel).
-For visualization purposes, E. coli protein was labeled with Cy3 minimal dye while HSA was labeled with both Cy3 and Cy5 minimal dyes.
-The HSA reference (lane 1) was only labeled with Cy5 minimal dye.
+For visualization purposes, E. coli protein was labeled with Cy3 minimal dye and HSA was labeled with both Cy3 and Cy5 minimal dyes.
 After electrophoresis, the gel was scanned directly using Ettan DIGE Imager.
 The antibody was not labeled and is therefore not visible in the image.